Skip to main content

 EF Go Ahead Tours logo

-The Banff National Park Travel Guide: What to see and do
+The Banff National Park Travel Guide: the best things to do and see

 When is the best time to visit Banff?
-It’s best to visit Banff between May and September: The weather is at its warmest, the snow has melted off the trails, and the lakes will glitter under the sunshine.
+It’s best to visit Banff between May and September—this is when the weather is at its warmest, the snow has melted off the trails, and the lakes glitter under the sunshine.
 Setting off on one of our guided tours of Banff National Park during this time of year means you’ll have the best conditions for outdoor activities, like hiking and visiting iconic viewpoints.

 How big is Banff National Park?
-The park sprawls over 2,500 square miles.
-Most of that area’s wilderness, but it also encompasses the charming towns of Banff and Lake Louise.
-When you join us on a tour of Banff, you’ll actually stay at a hotel within the park in one of the two towns.
+The park sprawls across more than 2,500 square miles.
+Most of that area is wilderness, but it also encompasses the charming town of Banff and the village of Lake Louise.
+On our Banff tours, you’ll stay at a hotel within the park in one of these two places.

 What wildlife can you see in Banff National Park?
 Observing wildlife is one of the top things to do in Banff, Canada.
 You might see moose, bears, elk, eagles, osprey, and more while touring the park.